Electric Vehicle Offers & Information

 Pennsylvania Alternative Fuel Vehicle (AFV) Rebates

-The Alternative Fuel Vehicle (AFV) Program provides rebates to consumers up to $2,000 for the purchase of new plug-in hybrid and plug-in electric vehicles.
-Actual rebate amount is determined by vehicle battery system capacity.
+The Alternative Fuel Vehicle (AFV) Program provides rebates to consumers for the purchase of new and pre-owned plug-in electric and plug-in hybrid vehicles.
+Rebates are offered to Pennsylvania residents only.

 Electric Vehicle Federal Tax Credit up to $7,500